joomlatools/joomlatools-console/README.md

 This will install both the com_component.v1.x.zip and plg_plugin.v2.x.tar.gz packages.

-###Register Extensions
+### Register Extensions

-With the `extension:register` command you can insert your extension into the `extensions` table without a manifest file.
-This is a really quick way to start developing your extensions.
+With the `extension:register` command you can insert your extension into the `extensions` table without the need for a complete install package with a manifest file.

-Used in conjunction with symlinks (please see above) you will up and running with your new developments in no time!

 Like `extension:install`, you should also use what would be the _element_ name from your manifest.

     joomla extension:register testsite com_awesome

-The `type` of extension that gets registered is based on the first 4 characters of the extension argument you pass in.
+The `type` of extension that gets registered is, by default, based on the first 4 characters of the extension argument you pass in.

-This command registers an extension of the 'plugin' type:

-    joomla extension:register testsite plg_awesome

 Here are the mappings:

 * `com_` => component
 * `mod_` => module